-Despite the many privileges of modern society, statistics suggest that Australia is in the midst of a wellbeing crisis, with rates of childhood depression and anxiety the highest they have ever been.
+Despite the many privileges of modern society, statistics suggest that Australia is in the midst of a wellbeing crisis, with rates of childhood depression and anxiety currently sitting at an all-time high.

 The K-12 school, which has already amassed a sizeable waiting list, disrupts almost every facet of the traditional education system; utilising a ‘stage not age’ progression model; and abolishing institutional symbols such as the classroom bell.